Two healthy soup recipes for babies and toddlers – these recipes are easy and made from whole foods.

 Remove pan from heat, and puree until smooth with an immersion blender right in the pan.
-Add salt and pepper (if using).
+Add pepper (if using).

 So that’s what I try to do with the food my children eat, especially in the early years.
 Yes, now that my first born is older, he has some treats now and then.
 But he doesn’t give me a hard time about eating vegetables or good food at all.
 We never do artificial colors or high fructose corn syrup.
 But even with other treats, there have even been occasions when he has had too much sugar, and even reported to me that he doesn’t feel good.
 So I believe that metabolic programming works.